sennetconsortium/documentation/docs/apis/entity-api/index.md

 </code>
 </pre>
 ### Get Entity's Sources
-In similar fashion, we can call other common endpoints.
-Using the reusable `get_data` method let's find out the sources for our target dataset.
+In a similar fashion, we can call other common endpoints.
+Using the reusable `get_data` method, let's find out the sources for our target dataset.
 <pre class="line-numbers">
 <code class="language-python" data-section="dataset_sources" data-prismjs-copy="Copy">entity_data = get_data(f"/datasets/{uuid}/sources")
 </code>